 The chemical interactions that wear away at copper pipes typically occur because of high pH value in your water.
-Investing in a water softener can help prevent the kind of pH values that will harm your copper pipes.
+Investing in a water softener or other filtration method can help prevent the kind of pH values that will harm your copper pipes.
 If you already have a water softener, make sure it’s functioning correctly and adjust it as needed.

 A water softener will remove many of the contaminants that could scrape up your copper pipes over time.

 Water softeners won’t affect your water pressure, however.
 If your water pressure seems abnormally high, you may have to take other measures.
 Check the pressure meter on your water main.
 It should be between 40-60 PSI.
 If it is higher, then you should ask your municipal water supplier why.
 If they can’t determine a cause, invest in a water pressure limiter to keep high pressure from hurting your pipes.
 A plumber from Mike Diamond can help manage water pressure problems in your home.

 Localized Damage or Poor Application of Protective Coating

 If your pipes were improperly installed or are poor quality, then we highly recommend replacing them as soon as possible.
 Do green copper pipes need to be replaced?
 A professional plumbing inspection can tell you if you need to replace your pipes or if less major fixes are possible.

 Non-Uniformities in the Metal Structure